 February 25, 2021: This year, SecWeb will feature a mentoring program for junior members of the community to be exposed to the reviewing process.
-If you are a student working on Web security or are the supervisor of students working on Web Security, please reach out via email to Ben Stock (stock(at)cispa(dot)de) to indicate interest.
+If you are a student working on Web security or are the supervisor of students working on Web Security, please reach out via email to us (chairs(at)secweb(dot)work) to indicate interest.

 February 22, 2021: We'll have a second edition of SecWeb, again co-located with EuroS&P!.
 We are also releasing a preliminary CfP today.

 Reviewing is hard, constructive reviewing even more so.
 For SecWeb, we therefore will have a mentoring program for junior members of the community.
 We will invite a limited number of students in the area of Web security into the PC and each junior member will have a mentor which whom to discuss their reviews.
 In this way, junior community members are exposed to the reviewing and discussion process, while also benefiting from the experience and insights of more senior reviewers.
 If you or your students are interested in this, write an email to chairs(at)secweb(dot)work by March 15 to indicate your (or your students') interest.